How Customers Find You

 Key Takeaways

-• Generic directory sameness fails the “who actually does this work?” test.
+• Generic directory sameness fails the “who actually does this work?” test for humans and models alike.

 This is the most important distinction to understand.
 Google Search ranks pages.
 ChatGPT generates answers.
 The process is fundamentally different.
 When Google ranks a page, it evaluates technical signals — backlinks, page speed, keyword relevance.
 When ChatGPT forms a recommendation, it draws on patterns in its training data: what types of businesses are consistently associated with expertise in a given domain, what signals indicate genuine authority.